JGE seeks a new Editor-in-Chief

 - Working with the production editor at Taylor & Francis to meet deadlines

 - Making guiding decisions about content and selecting themes for issues

-- Managing the peer-review and decision process (in Editorial Manager) for all manuscripts submitted to JGE
+- Managing the peer-review and decision process for all manuscripts submitted to JGE

 - Writing or soliciting an editorial for each issue

-- Developing the table of contents for each issue, keeping the annual total number of pages in mind
+- Developing the table of contents for each issue, assuring that the annual minimum number of papers is met

 - Recruiting and appointing editors and associate editors

-- Maintaining a high level of interaction and knowledge within the editorial team
+- Maintaining a high level of interaction and knowledge within the group of editors

 - Managing the flow of manuscripts to editors and back to authors in a timely fashion